 The Laurel History Boys, Inc. is a 501(c)(3) nonprofit organization utilizing archival preservation, photography, oral history, and presentations to convey the historical experiences of Laurel, Maryland.
-Its founders are Richard Friend, Kevin Leonard, and Pete Lewnes—three Laurel natives who, in their own distinctive ways, enjoy preserving and documenting the history of Laurel, Maryland.
-They can often be found comparing notes in the legendary Tastee Diner near Main Street.
+Its founders are Richard Friend, Kevin Leonard, and Pete Lewnes—three Laurel, Maryland natives who, in their own distinctive ways, enjoy preserving and documenting the history of their hometown.

 Richard Friend is a graphic designer and the creator of Lost Laurel, curating both the website and Facebook page that has over 6,500 followers.
 He also published a book of the same name, which received a 2015 Prince George’s County Historical Society St. George’s Day Award—given annually to honor living individuals and organizations that have made significant contributions to the preservation of the County’s heritage.
 Rich served on the Laurel Historical Society Board of Directors and Executive Committee, and donated design work for five consecutive annual exhibits and other programs at the Laurel Museum.
 He also produced a Lost Laurel TV show for Laurel TV, which illustrates a number of themes.
 All of the episodes can be viewed here.
 In 2019, he designed and published Postmark Laurel—a 280-page collection of historic picture postcards ranging from the early 1900s to the 1990s.

 Kevin Leonard, historian and writer of the popular “History Matters” column in the Laurel Leader, is a 1972 graduate of Laurel High School.
 His column explores long-forgotten events and people from Laurel’s rich history.
 He is a two-time winner of the Maryland Delaware District of Columbia Journalism Award.
 His company, The Leonard Group, Inc., provides historical research services to book authors and documentary filmmakers, such as PBS NOVA, Life is My Movie Entertainment, P.I.G.
 USA, Cavelight Films, Woodward Productions, PBS Secrets of the Dead, and the National Geographic Channel.
 Kevin’s first foray into screenwriting, a biopic about WWI hero Eddie Rickenbacker, won Clint Eastwood’s Monterey County Film Commission’s Screenwriting Competition and was subsequently optioned for production.
 Kevin has also served on the Laurel Historical Society Board of Directors.